Explore Your Family’s Unique Story

 Lisa Oberg, Head of Public Services/History of Science and Medicine Curator, Special Collections, University of Washington Libraries

-Linda-Rae Palmer, Washington State Genealogical Society Regional Representative, King and Pierce Counties; Certificate Program Alumna, 2005
+Linda-Rae Palmer, Washington State Genealogical Society Regional Representative, King and Pierce Counties; Certificate Program Alum

 Roxanne Ray, Assistant Director, Academic Programs in the Arts, UW Professional & Continuing Education

-William J. Rorabaugh, Professor, History, University of Washington
+William J. Rorabaugh, Professor of History, University of Washington

 Michael S. Saunders, Regional Archivist, Washington State Archive